 - 5 Tbsp. cocoa Powder

 - 1/3 C. Leftover Soaking Water

 - 1/4 C. almond butter

 - 1-2 tbsp.
 Crushed/Minced Toasted Almonds

 - 1 Tbsp. coconut Flakes, would be great toasted

 - Preheat the oven to 350ºF.
 In a large bowl, sift together the flour, sugar, cocoa powder, baking soda and sea salt.

-So, enjoy this cake.
+So, enjoy this Lover’s Chocolate Cake.
 Feel sexy, in more than one way!